joshuatso/react-state-history-tree/README.md

 # React State History Tree

 Included in this package:
-* a hook that extends React useState and stores state history, providing multiple-choice, customizable undo/redo functionality to states of any type (not just text)
+* a hook that extends React useState and stores state history, providing multiple-choice, customizable undo/redo functionality to states of any type (not just text inputs)
 * a text input React component that uses the aforementioned hook and provides forked redo functionality for the user in the form of a popup widget near the text caret

 **Note:** "History" as mentioned in this document has no relation to the react router history.